-A popular choice with clients who appreciate her “attention to detail”, “relaxed style” and knowledge of the subject area, Liz has recently been thanked for really “bending her back” on behalf of the parties and brokering a settlement that would have been impossible without her help.
+A popular choice with clients who appreciate her “attention to detail”, “relaxed style” and knowledge of the subject area, Liz has been praised for being “very perceptive as to where the main issues would lie” as well as really “bending her back” on behalf of the parties and brokering a settlement that would have been impossible without her help.

-Liz is regularly sought to speak and write about mediation.
-She is the author of the Practical Law Note ‘Mediation of Construction Disputes’ and a blogger about mediation for Practical Law Construction.
-Her practical tips for parties have appeared in the ICE Construction Law Quarterly and the RICS Property Journal.
+As a well known writer and speaker, Liz is regularly invited to give her workshop about practical tips for parties attending mediations.
+She is the author of the Practical Law Note ‘Mediation of Construction Disputes’ and a blogger for Practical Law Construction.
+Her articles have also appeared in the ICE Construction Law Quarterly, the JCT Newsletter and the RICS Property Journal.

 The types of cases Liz has been appointed to mediate include:

 - Residential and commercial construction cases about unpaid invoices, final accounts, delay, defects, loss of profit and distress and inconvenience.

 - Disputes about interests in property, including between family members.

 - Cases brought by liquidators and trustees in bankruptcy (including in relation to applications to avoid transactions at an undervalue)

 - Landlord and tenant disputes about repairing obligations, major works, service charge, damage to property and lease renewal under the Landlord and Tenant Act 1954.